Incidence Estimates for Tubes in Complex Space: A bridge between different scales

-\begin{proof} It's not hard to see that the maximum is no more than a constant multiple of the average number of dual slabs (centered at the origin) in a maximal collection that pass through a point on the sphere $\partial B_{\C^n}(\boldsymbol{0},\sigma)$.
+\begin{proof} It's not hard to see from symmetry that the maximum is no more than a constant multiple of the average number of enlarged dual slabs in a maximal $D^{-1}$-separated collection that pass through a point on the sphere $\partial B_{\C^n}(\boldsymbol{0},\|\oomega\|)$.
 A double-counting argument then gives \end{proof}

+In the proof below, we do not make a clear distinction between integrals over (subsets of) $\C^n$ and integrals over (subsets of) $\R^{2n}$.
+The readers shall treat all integrals as over $\R^{2n}$, especially when Fourier transforms are involved.